 - Desired by the user

-To be successful, product developers must adapt a ‘designer’s mindset and approach‘ using the following phases.
+To be successful, product developers must adopt a ‘designer’s mindset and approach‘ using the following phases.
 Note: these phases are not linear, but can be implemented randomly:

 - Frame a Question – What goals do you want to meet?

 - Gather Information – Discover what the user really needs

 - Generate Ideas – Look to new ways of satisfying the user

 - Test to Learn – Refine your ideas by gathering feedback and making appropriate changes

 - Share the Story – Craft a narrative to inspire users toward action